jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 When a global procedure is Public it is however also accessible *outside* the globality, as a public procedure of the globality object.
 For a procedure to be global inside the globality, but not accessible outside the globality you use globality level limitation: __Public Globality Up 1__.

 It is not a permitted to make a global procedure Protected.
-A pentagon is not exchangable with a triangle, so Global Protected wouldn’t have much meaning.
+A pentagon is not exchangeable with a triangle, so Global Protected wouldn’t have much meaning.

 ### Friends